mcous/decoy/README.md

     </p>
 </div>

-The Decoy library allows you to create, stub, and verify fully-typed, async/await friendly mocks in your Python unit tests, so your tests are:
+The Decoy library allows you to create, stub, and verify fully-typed, async/await-friendly mocks in your Python unit tests, so your tests are:

 -   Less prone to insufficient tests due to unconditional stubbing
 -   Easier to fit into the Arrange-Act-Assert pattern